I'm sure Lights Out

 they don't.
 I'd try to come up with my own puns, but I really don't

 think the show is worth too much thought.
-Lights Out

 centers on a former boxer named Patrick "Lights" Leary (Holt McCallany) who is dealing with the mental beatdown of too many rounds in the ring and the financial hardship of raising three daughters, leading him to the dangerous world of debt collecting.